JamesLTaylor/MyComputer/readme.md

 Pariable declarations start with  `*`

-Line labels begin with ':'
+Line labels begin with `:`

-Page labels begin with '::'
+Page labels begin with `::`

+## Test Programs

+* add16bit
+* fibonacci
+* find_largest
+* find_largest16bit
+* mult
+* turing_or - run a universal turing machine for a simple problem, OR on 2 bits
+* subtract16bit

 ## TODO

- * Only write for 00100
- * Add M0, P0 - they are always targets so can avoid some logic. (they have to be because their output is always to the connection bus)
  * Have special addresses for "screen" output

-## Test Programs
+## Test Programs still to write

-1. Add 16 bit numbers
-2. Subtract 16 bit numbers
-3. Find the largest number in list
+1. Paging that allows nested calls
-4. Sort a list
+2. Sort a list
-5. Find the largest number in a list that is longer than 128 numbers
+3. Find the largest number in a list that is longer than 128 numbers